Kampong Serani

 Kampong Serani is a residential neighbourhood within the downtown core of George Town in the Malaysian state of Penang.
 Located within the city centre, it is bounded by College Avenue to the west and Leandro's Lane to the east.

-The neighbourhood was formerly inhabited by ethnic Eurasians, who had moved into the area as early as the 19th century.
-However, most of the original Eurasian residents had since relocated to other areas in the city, following the redevelopment of Kampong Serani into a modern neighbourhood in the late 1990s.
-Despite the urbanisation, the neighbourhood still retains some of its Eurasian characteristics and is home to the Penang Eurasian Association.
+The neighbourhood is still inhabited by ethnic Eurasians, who had moved into the area as early as the 19th century.
+However, the enclave has also, in recent years, been under threat from rapid urbanisation and redevelopment.

 Etymology

 Kampong Serani in Malay is a direct translation of the settlement's English name, Eurasian Village.

 History

 The second batch of Eurasian settlers, which came after the first batch that had arrived in 1786 with Captain Francis Light, were fleeing religious persecution in Siam, They arrived at Pulau Tikus in 1811 and chose to build their settlement, named Kampong Serani, within the area.
 As the Eurasians were predominantly Catholic, the settlement was centred around the Church of the Immaculate Conception.
 Adjacent to the church was College General, a Catholic seminary which had been relocated to the settlement in 1808.

-Towards the end of the 20th century, Kampong Serani was earmarked for redevelopment, drawing objections and protests by the Eurasian community.
-Eventually the settlement was completely bulldozed by 1994; commercial complexes and condominiums now stand at the site of the former Eurasian settlement.
-However, the street names within the neighbourhood, such as Leandro's Lane and College Lane, still bear Eurasian and Catholic influences, while the Penang Eurasian Association remains based at the area.
+More recently, Kampung Serani residents have been embroiled in a tussle over land rights, as the neighbourhood is earmarked for the construction of a hotel.
+Although the land was held in trust, it was sold without the trust holders' knowledge to a developer in 2014.
+When the residents were issued eviction notices, a lawsuit was filed in retaliation against the developer.
+The lawsuit was dismissed in 2015, leading to fears that the Eurasian enclave will be bulldozed to make way for redevelopment.